hacaravan/bank-tech-test/README.md

 ![Screenshot of how to use the app](docs/appScreenShot.png)

 ### Running Tests
 Tests are written using jasmine.
-To see test results, go to `specRunner.html` in your browser.
+To see test results, open `specRunner.html` in your browser.

 ## Approach
 - Written in JS